zygmuntz/goodbooks-10k/README.md

 * book metadata (author, year, etc.)
 * tags/shelves/genres

+### Access

+Some of these files are quite large, so GitHub won't show their contents online.
+See `samples/` for smaller CSV snippets.

+Open the [notebook](quick_look.ipynb) for a quick look at the data.

+Download individual zipped files from [releases](https://github.com/zygmuntz/goodbooks-10k/releases).

+The dataset is accessible from [Spotlight](https://maciejkula.github.io/spotlight/datasets/goodbooks.html), recommender software based on PyTorch.

 ## Contents

 **ratings.csv** contains ratings sorted by time.
 It is 69MB and looks like that: